 This national park is located along Kilimambogo in Machakos County.
 Kilomambogo is a name derived from Kamba people meaning a mountain of buffalos.
 Ol Donyo Sabuk is a Maasai name meaning a big mountain.

-Lord Macmillan was the first white man to settle here, and everything else that has happened since is largely attributed to him.
+Lord Macmillan was the first white man to settle here, and everything else that has happened since is primarily attributed to him.

 The park is quite dusty due to deforestation and loose ground cover, compounded by occasional rainfall.
 However, the area is adorned with lots of untamed beauty.